-Background: Coronavirus disease (COVID-19) has rapidly spread worldwide.
-However, the effects of asthma, asthma medication, and asthma severity on the clinical outcomes of COVID-19 have not yet been established.
+Background: Coronavirus disease 2019 (COVID-19) has spread worldwide rapidly.
+However, the effects of asthma, asthma medication and asthma severity on the clinical outcomes of COVID-19 have not yet been established.

-Methods: The study included 7,590 de-identified patients, who were confirmed to have COVID-19 using the severe acute respiratory syndrome-coronavirus-2 RNA-polymerase chain reaction tests conducted up to 15th May 2020; and we used the linked-medical claims data provided by the Health Insurance Review and Assessment Service.
-Asthma and asthma severity (step suggested by GINA) was defined using the diagnostic code and history of asthma medication usage.
+Methods: The study included 7590 de-identified patients, who were confirmed to have COVID-19 using the severe acute respiratory syndrome coronavirus 2 RNA-PCR tests conducted up to May 15, 2020; we used the linked-medical claims data provided by the Health Insurance Review and Assessment Service.
+Asthma and asthma severity (steps suggested by the Global Initiative for Asthma) were defined using the diagnostic code and history of asthma medication usage.

-Results: Among 7,590 COVID-19 patients, 218 (2.9%) had underlying asthma.
+Results: Among 7590 COVID-19 patients, 218 (2.9%) had underlying asthma.
 The total medical cost associated with COVID-19 patients with underlying asthma was significantly higher than that of other patients.
-Mortality rate for COVID-19 patients with underlying asthma (7.8%) was significantly higher than that of other patients (2.8%; P<0.001).
-However, asthma was not an independent risk factor for the clinical outcomes of COVID-19 after adjustment.
-Asthma medication use and asthma severity also did not affect the clinical outcomes of COVID-19.
-However, use of oral short-acting β_2 -agonists (SABA) was an independent factor to increase the total medical cost burden.
-Patients with step 5 asthma showed significant prolonged admission duration than those with step 1 asthma in both univariate and multivariate analysis.
+Mortality rate for COVID-19 patients with underlying asthma (7.8%) was significantly higher than that of other patients (2.8%; p<0.001).
+However, asthma was not an independent risk factor for the clinical outcomes of COVID-19 after adjustment, nor did asthma medication use and asthma severity affect the clinical outcomes of COVID-19.
+However, use of oral short-acting β_2 -agonists was an independent factor to increase the total medical cost burden.
+Patients with step 5 asthma showed significant prolonged duration of admission compared to those with step 1 asthma in both univariate and multivariate analysis.

-Conclusions: Asthma led to poor outcomes of COVID-19; however, underlying asthma, use of asthma medication, and asthma severity were not independent factors for poor clinical outcomes of COVID-19, generally.
+Conclusions: Asthma led to poor outcomes of COVID-19; however, underlying asthma, use of asthma medication and asthma severity were not independent factors for poor clinical outcomes of COVID-19, generally.